matthieua/WOW/README.md

 ## Bug tracker

-If you find a bug, please report the [issue here](https://github.com/matthieua/WOW/issues) on Github!
+If you find a bug, please report it [here on Github](https://github.com/matthieua/WOW/issues)!

 ## Developer